POrwell/Project1_A_Dogs_Quest_For_Home/README.md

 - Canvas images change to add sense of movement
 - SFX noises *
 - Space or enter key must be hit to collect resources or they are lost.
 Not simple collision *
-- When game is lost, Blue's position reverts to start of canvas and popup failure message appears *

 # Gameover
 - High score printed *